connorslagle/homes-like-this/README.md

 Centennial | 110,000 | 340 | 28 | 700 | 25
 **Total** | **1,740,000** | **8,000** | **234** | **5,570** | **24**

-## Webscraping
+## Web-scraping

-Webscraping is a tricky beast.
+Web-scraping is a tricky beast.
 Mainly because websites are so good at detecting automated data collectors (bots).
-A common work flow for webscraping is to request the page HTML, process with HTML-parser (shout out Beautiful Soup), then store in a No-SQL database.
+A common work flow for web-scraping is to request the page HTML, process with HTML-parser (shout out Beautiful Soup), then store in a No-SQL database.
 This work flow works really well when scraping from a single web-page; however, it suffers at scale as synchronous requests are slow and easy to identify by websites.

 Therefore, I scraped the data with the [Scrapy](https://scrapy.org/) python library.
 The Scrapy work flow is shown below: